rizsotto/Bear/source/intercept/man/bear-intercept.1.md

 # EXIT STATUS

 The exit status of the program is the exit status of the build command.
-Except when the program itself crashes, then it sets to non zero.
+Except when the program itself crashes, then it sets to non-zero.

 # OUTPUT FILE